TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-ui/ActionButtons/ActionButtons.design.md

   - `action` (Function) - the action to perform when the button is clicked.
 Required.
 This is called with a 'click' event on the button
   - `disabled` (Boolean) - whether the button is disabled.
 Default to false.
   - `hidden` (Boolean) - whether the button is hidden.
 Default to false.
+  - `classList` (Array<string>) - an array of CSS classes to add to the button.
+Default to an empty array.
 - `removeButton(type)` - removes a button from the list
   - `type` (any) - the type of button to remove.
 If not found, no error is thrown.
 Otherwise, the action button is removed.
 - `setButtonAction(type, action)` - sets/changes the action for a button.
 Does nothing if `type` is not found.
 - `setDisabled(type, disabled)` - sets/changes the disabled flag for a button.
 Does nothing if `type` is not found.
 - `setHidden(type, hidden)` - sets/changes the disabled flag for a button.
+Does nothing if `type` is not found.
+- `setTitle(type, tutle)` - sets/changes the title for a button.
+Does nothing if `type` is not found.
+- `setClassList(type, classList)` - sets/changes the classList for a button.
 Does nothing if `type` is not found.